ds-review-hub/ds-review-hub.github.io/README.md

 [Data Skills 101](https://dataskills101.github.io/)

->This page houses helpful resources for you to use when getting into python and pandas including interactive Google Colab notebooks you can make a copy of for yourself and edit your notebook.
+>This page houses helpful resources for you to use when getting into python and pandas including interactive Google Colab notebooks you can make a copy of for yourself and edit as your own notebook.

 [Intro to ML Workshop - Classification](https://dataskills101.github.io/)